tarekcampossaleh/tarekcampossaleh/README.md

 </p>

 <h3>About me</h3>
-<p>I'm Tarek Campos, a Software Developer based in Brazil.
-I currently have 21 years old and I'm an undergrad Computer Engineering at UFG</p>
+<p>I'm Tarek Campos, a Software Developer based in Brazil and I'm an undergrad Computer Engineering at UFG</p>

 <ul>
     <li>Compilers enthusiast 💻</li>